 The world is changing fast and being adaptive is not an option, it’s a must.
-Agile methodologies have proved their efficiency as a flexible approach in software development by delivering solutions faster and with the ability to respond to change.
+Agile software development has proved its efficiency as a flexible approach in software development by delivering solutions faster and with the ability to respond to change.
 Scrum, Kanban, and Scrumban are commonly used Agile methodologies that have their own guidelines and frameworks.
 Since QA is a vital part of software development, QA engineers should know how to bring value to an Agile team.
 In this article, we’ll take a closer look at Agile testing, compare it to standard Quality Assurance Practices, and provide several tips on how to incorporate Agile principles in your testing process.

 Traditional vs. Agile Testing